Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 ## Anti-Windup Techniques

-To avoid the integral windup, anti-windup techniques are now introduced.
+To avoid integrator windup, anti-windup techniques are now introduced.
 The block diagram incorporating an integrator with anti-windup is shown in the figure below.

 ```{image} images/control-diagram-overview.svg
     :align: center
 ```

+The goal of anti-windup methods is to configure the integrator so that it does not integrate to grow the manipulated variable beyond what the actuator is capable of realizing.
+In terms of the block diagram, this means that if the manipulated variable reaches the specified `Limit` of the saturation block, the integrator stops integrating.

-In the anti-windup methods, if the manipulated variable reaches the specified `Limit`, the integrator is to keep the integrated value from increasing past the specified limit.
-There are multiple ways to implement integrator anti-windup, however, two common methods are introduced in this article:
+There are multiple ways to implement integrator anti-windup.
+The following two common methods are introduced in this article:

 1. [**Clamping**](#clamping): Turn off the integrator to stop further accumulation of the value.
 This can be divided into two methods, i.e., [simple clamping](#simple-clamping) and [advanced clamping](#advanced-clamping).